TheWilley/detarfredagminabekanta.se/README.md

 ## Usage
 Go to the [official link](https://detarfredagminabekanta.se) or clone / download the project and open the `index.html` file.

+## Credits
+The images used on this website was made by Zaxvert.
+You can find them [on his site](https://grodanboll.azurewebsites.net/).

 ## License
 [MIT](https://github.com/TheWilley/detarfredagminabekanta.se/blob/master/LICENSE)